b-rad-NDi/Ubuntu-media-tree-kernel-builder/README.md

-# Ubuntu + LinuxTV.org media tree custom kernel package builder
+# Ubuntu + LinuxTV.org media tree custom kernel builder

 The kernel that ships with Ubuntu is typically locked to a specific version, such as 4.4.
 When this happens support for new media devices and fixes to